 Often you do, unless the material is in the public domain or is specifically designated as open access / creative commons.
 You will still need to acknowledge the source, just as you would a quotation in a paper that you write (and on that note, you don't need permission to use quotations or brief excerpts from a book or paper - but you must acknowledge to source to avoid plagiarism).

-Physical items placed on reserve are held at the circulation desk at either Walsh or Seminary Library and are available for students to check out for 3 hours.
+Physical items placed on course reserve are held at the circulation desk of either Walsh Library or Turro Seminary Library and are available for students to borrow for 3 hours.

-eReserves are course readings and other materials selected by the course faculty that are digitized and/or made available via the Blackboard interface in order to comply with copyright rules.
+eReserves are course readings and other materials selected by the course faculty that are digitized and/or made available from our digital collections via the Blackboard interface in order to comply with copyright rules.